 - BlocPower offers a 15-year lease program on energy-efficient equipment with no money upfront, providing a means for property owners to save energy and improve tenant comfort.
 You will need to fill out the information to find out if your building is eligible to participate in the program.

 As we often reiterate in our blog posts, a sustainable home is a resilient one.
-Today there is enough research to refute the belief that resilience means more expensive and proves that it can actually mean more affordable.
+Today there is enough research to refute the belief that resilience means more expensive and proves that it can actually mean more affordable and that resilience building development doesn't have to more expensive.

 Still, since building resilience may lead to building beyond code, we can expect more upfront costs, but we must keep in mind that there are financial and non-financial returns that come later.
 In addition, we should and can find ways to reduce upfront and ongoing costs through either funding or discounts/rebates offered by different organizations.